FAQs For Horse Coverages

 8. What does "fully earned" mean?

-Some coverage options such as Territorial Limits Including Transit or Third Party Liability may be fully earned.
+Some coverage options such as Territorial Limits Including Transit may be fully earned.
 This means that in the event you cancel your policy, there is no return premium on these coverages.

 Premiums are also fully earned in the event of a claim.
 This means that if you are paid for a loss on a horse, there is no return premium for the applicable coverage under which the claim was paid.